 • role model and mentor (offers his/her life as living proof of the transformative power of recovery; provides stage-appropriate recovery education and advice),

 • problem solver (identifies and helps resolve personal and environmental obstacles to recovery),

 • resource broker (links individuals/families to sources of sober housing, recovery-conducive employment, health and social services, and recovery support),

 • lifestyle consultant (assists individuals/families in developing sobriety-based rituals of daily living)

 Equally Important, A Recovery Coach is NOT a:

 • sponsor (does not perform AA/NA service work on “paid time”),

 • therapist (does not diagnose or probe undisclosed “issues”; does not refer to his or her support activities as “counselling” or “therapy”),

-• nurse/physician (does not make medical diagnoses or offer medical advice), or a
+• nurse/physician (does not make medical diagnoses or offer medical advice)

 • priest/clergy (does not respond to questions of religious doctrine or proselytize for a particular religion/church).